ggreer/the_silver_searcher/win32/README.md

 Home page: http://www.zlib.net/

-Using zlib 1.2.11, which is the latest version as of February 2017.
+Using zlib 1.2.11, which is the latest version as of March 2018

 #### Files added
 Name               | Description